Masterhigure/gjengset-livestream-project-idea/README.md

 # Elevator pitch

 The [Bevy game engine](https://bevyengine.org/) uses an Entity-Component-System (ECS) engine to manage all the game objects and logic.
 It does some type system magic.
 I think type system magic is cool.
 I believe you have said that you think type system magic is cool.
 I would like to propose that you implement, live on a stream, some variation on the Bevy ECS.
+In particular,

 # General ECS overview